-Business disruptions could seriously harm our future revenue and financial condition and increase our costs and expenses.
+Business disruptions, including as a result of geopolitical events and global pandemics, could seriously harm our future revenue and financial condition and increase our costs and expenses.

-Our operations, and those of our third-party research institution collaborators, CROs, CDMOs, suppliers, and other contractors and consultants, could be subject to earthquakes, power shortages, telecommunications failures, water shortages, floods, hurricanes, typhoons, fires, extreme weather conditions, public health crises such as COVID-19, and other natural or man-made disasters or business interruptions, for which we are partly uninsured.
+Our operations, and those of our third-party research institution collaborators, CROs, CDMOs, suppliers, clinical trial sites, and other contractors and consultants, could be subject to earthquakes, power shortages, telecommunications failures, water shortages, floods, hurricanes, typhoons, fires, extreme weather conditions, public health crises, and other natural or man-made disasters or business interruptions, for which we are partly uninsured.
+For example, the global pandemic caused a temporary disruption in our ability to recruit participants for our clinical trials in the calendar year 2020 and the first quarter of 2021.
 In addition, we rely on our third-party research institution collaborators for conducting research and development of our product candidates, and they may be affected by bank failures or instability in the financial services sector, government shutdowns, or withdrawn funding.
 The occurrence of any of these business disruptions could seriously harm our operations and financial condition and increase our costs and expenses.
-We rely on third-party manufacturers to produce and process our product candidates.
-Our ability to obtain clinical supplies of our product candidates could be disrupted if the operations of these suppliers are affected by a man-made or natural disaster or other business interruption.
+Government responses to such events, such as to public health crises, may also result in disruption and delay of our business.

 The majority of our operations are located in South San Francisco, California and Salt Lake City, Utah.
-Damage or extended periods of interruption to our corporate, development or research facilities due to fire, extreme weather conditions or natural disaster, power loss, communications failure, unauthorized entry, or other events could cause us to cease or delay development of some or all of our product candidates.
+Damage or extended periods of interruption to our corporate, development, research, or manufacturing facilities due to fire, extreme weather conditions or natural disaster, power loss, communications failure, unauthorized entry, or other events could cause us to cease or delay development of some or all of our product candidates.
 Although we maintain property damage and business interruption insurance coverage on these facilities, our insurance might not cover all losses under such circumstances and our business may be seriously harmed by such delays and interruption.

-Our business is subject to economic, political, regulatory and other risks associated with international operations.
+Our business is subject to economic, political, regulatory, and other risks associated with international operations.